10 Jul Closing the quote-to-cash gap with Salesforce CPQ

 Before implementing Salesforce CPQ, quotes were built using Excel.
 Once the terms of the quote had been settled and internal approvals completed, the contents would be copied from Excel to Word.
 Once in Word, additional elements were added to the document, such as boilerplate texts about the business opportunity, documentation for each of the products and services covered by the quote, and general contractual terms and conditions.
-The document would then be further customised to the customer’s requirements, including a discussion of the customer’s operations.
+The document would then be further customized to the customer’s requirements, including a discussion of the customer’s operations.

-Salesforce CPQ automates that entire process, ensuring that product and pricing tables are correctly formatted for the printed page.
+Salesforce CPQ automates this entire process, ensuring that product and pricing tables are correctly formatted for the printed page.
 Salesforce CPQ also automatically appends the appropriate documentation for each company product or service referenced in the quote.
 The most recent approved contractual terms and conditions are included as well.
-While implemented in Salesforce CPQ as separate document components—simplifying their maintenance over time by the relevant company stakeholder—these are consolidated together when generating the quote to produce a document with a professional look and feel.
+When implemented in Salesforce CPQ as separate document components—simplifying their maintenance over time by the relevant company stakeholder—these are consolidated together when generating the quote to produce a document with a professional look and feel.
 As a result, Nubik’s customer always appears at its best, reinforcing its positive perception in the minds of its customers.